GershM/deploy.nvim/README.md

 - ``DownloadFile``: Download File from remote server.
 - ``UploadFile``: Upload File to a remote server.
 - ``SyncRemoteProject``: Uploading the project to remote server.
+- ``ExecuteRemoteFile``: Allow to execute files in Remote server useing ssh (the binary can be configured in the configuration file)